 Trainee solicitor salary

-However in May 2012 the Solicitors Regulation Authority’s (SRA) made a decision to scrap the trainee solicitor minimum wage.
+In May 2012 the Solicitors Regulation Authority’s (SRA) made a decision to scrap the trainee solicitor minimum wage.
 From 2014 firms were no longer obliged to pay trainees a minimum salary above the national minimum wage.

 Legal Salaries in the Public Sector